Bike touring in Bosnia

 Big supermarkets, hotels, and the city’s main tourist attractions accept card payments.
 However, you will need cash for small hostels, guesthouses, and campsites, lesser-known tourist attractions, restaurants, and shopping in small villages.

-Internet i lokalne karty SIM
+Internet i karty SIM

 Get a local SIM card to avoid an atrociously high phone bill for international roaming after your cycling holidays in Bosnia and Herzegovina.
 I always have one to research my route, find accommodation and stay in touch with people at home.

-The last time I cycled in Bosnia, I used the BH Telecom SIM card.
+In 2019, I used the BH Telecom SIM card.
 They have a variety of data packages for an affordable price.
 For example, 25 GB of data (with no expiration date) costs about 26 KM.
 They have many sales points in all the bigger cities in B&H. You can also find SIM cards in some convenience stores and kiosks.
 I had no problem finding a shop selling SIM cards right after crossing the border from Croatia in Brod and Bihać.

 If you want to avoid wasting time looking for a SIM card during your trip, get an eSIM.
 Airalo offers various packages for Bosnia and Herzegovina.
 For example, 1GB, valid for 7 days, costs 4,50 USD, and 10GB, valid for 30 days, costs 21 USD.
+I used it during my last bike trip in Bosnia (in 2024), and it worked pretty well.

 Best cycling routes in Bosnia and Herzegovina